Khem Shahani: Research and teaching

 Khem Shahani taught at the University of Illinois at Urbana-Champaign from 1950 to 1952 and Ohio State University at Columbus from 1953 to 1957.

-In 1957 Shahani accepted a post at the University of Nebraska at Lincoln in the department of Dairy Science, later changed to the Department of Food Science and Technology in 1961.
+In 1957 Shahani accepted a post at the University of Nebraska in the department of Dairy Science, later changed to the Department of Food Science and Technology in 1961.
 He retired from full-time teaching in 1994, but continued some teaching and research until 2000.

 Shahani conducted basic research and developmental work as related to the science and technology of dairy foods – bioprocessed and cultured foods; lactic cultures, especially Lactobacillus acidophilus, food safety, food fermentation, human and animal nutrition, food and feed supplements, bioprocessed and cultured foods, significance and role of proteins and enzymes in milk and other foods, whey utilisation, water quality, vitamins, antibiotics and toxins in foods, human milk, infant foods, and biotechnology.

 The professorial activity of Shahani consisted in teaching several multidisciplinary courses in Food Science and Technology, Biotechnology, Fermentation technology, for graduate students.
 He also supervised 16 postdoctoral fellows, 16 PhD candidates, and 22 MS candidates.